Stamp Duty Calculator

 How much is new-build stamp duty?

-You pay the same amount of stamp duty whether the home you’re buying is brand new or a period property.
+You pay the same amount of stamp duty whether the home you’re buying is brand new or a resale property.

 How much is shared-ownership stamp duty?